 When moving to Calgary, you may expect to get some help in getting around and settling.
 Several organizations are there to support new immigrants and make them feel at home.
 Agencies like Immigration Alberta (or the French version – Bonjour Alberta), Calgary Catholic Immigration Society and Directions for Immigrants – Bow Valley College, provide employment and education support as well as settlement services to new immigrants.
 Skill Assessment services allow workers to expand their careers and take new chances in the city.
 With a multicultural and welcoming environment as well as ample chances of economic growth, it doesn’t take long to feel at home and build a new life in Calgary.

 Immigration to Calgary, Alberta

 Calgary is a multicultural city, accommodating more immigrants than any other city in Alberta.
-When walking through virtually any neighborhood, you can come across people from different walks of life who moved to the city for a better life for themselves and their families.
+When walking through virtually any neighborhood, you can come across people from different walks of life who immigrated to Calgary for a better life for themselves and their families.
 The city of Calgary is also a dominant choice for ‘second movers’ – meaning immigrants in Canada looking to relocate.

 Depending on your eligibility and purpose of immigration, here are some of the immigration options to opt for the province of Alberta.

 Alberta Immigrant Nominee Program

 This is an economic immigrant program.
 It nominates people to get permanent residency (PR) in Alberta.
 These nominees are selected based on their abilities and skills to fill in the job posts required in Alberta.
 The government of Alberta performs these programs in cooperation with the federal government.
 The available streams are Alberta Express Entry Stream, Alberta Opportunity Stream and the Self-Employed farmer Stream.